USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/snakemake.md

 By the end of this workshop, you will be able to:

-1. **Write Snakemake rules** — define a rule's inputs, outputs, and shell command(s), and Snakemake work out how the rules connect.
+1. **Write Snakemake rules** — define a rule's inputs, outputs, and shell command(s), and Snakemake works out how the rules connect.
 2. **Process many samples at once** — use wildcards and `expand()` so a single rule applies to any number of samples, without writing loops.
 3. **Make a pipeline configurable and reproducible** — use a config file for paths and settings,